cgat-developers/ruffus/doc/tutorials/new_tutorial/output_file_names.rst

             files which do not match your specified criteria.

-            If your some of your task inputs have a mixture of different file types, a simple ``Formatter(".txt$")``, for example, will make your life a lot easier...
+            If your some of your task inputs have a mixture of different file types, a simple ``Formatter(".txt$")``, for example, will make your code a lot simpler...